kianoding/Archive-box-database-system/sql/query/query_documentation.md

 **Automation Logic:**
 - ✅ When Return_DateTime is recorded → Trigger fires
 - ✅ Item status: "Unavailable--Checked out" → "Available"
-- ✅ Box status: Updates to "Available" when all items returned
+- ✅ Box status: Updates to "Available" when all items are returned
 - ✅ Box location: Returns to archive storage automatically

 #### Workflow Diagram